-Normally, unless you fool around with the Paste Options (see the section "Keeping pace with the Paste Options" earlier in this chapter), Excel copies all the information in the range of cells you selected: formatting, as well the formulas, text, and other values you enter.
-If you want, use the Paste Special command to specify that only the entries be copied (without the formatting) or that just the formatting be copied (without the entries).
+Normally, unless you fool around with the Paste Options (see the section "Keeping pace with Paste Options" earlier in this chapter), Excel copies all the information in the range of cells you selected: formatting, as well the formulas, text, and other values you enter.
+You can use the Paste Special command to specify which entries and formatting to use in the current paste operation.
+Many of the Paste Special options are also available on the Paste Options palette.

 To paste particular parts of a cell selection while discarding others, click the drop-down button that appears at the bottom of the Paste command button on the Ribbon's Home tab.
-Then, click Paste Special on its drop-down menu to open the Paste Special dialog box.
-Here you can specify which parts of the current cell selection to use by selecting the appropriate Paste Special radio button or check box as follows:
+Then, click Paste Special on its drop-down menu to open the Paste Special dialog box shown in Figure 4-11.